AlasteirHo/LSTM-for-Financial-Market-forecasting/README.md

 # LSTM for Stock Price Prediction

 This repository contains the implementation of a Long Short-Term Memory (LSTM) neural network for predicting the stock prices of Apple Inc. (AAPL).
 The project demonstrates the effectiveness of LSTM in modeling temporal dependencies in financial time-series data.
+**DISCLAIMER: The predictions made by this algorithm should not be taken as financial advice.
+I am not responsible for any losses caused as a result of using this model.**
 ## Table of Contents

 - [Introduction](#introduction)